-The best things to do in Laos combine stunning mountainous landscapes with ancient cultural attractions.
-It's fair to say that this landlocked country is one of the few truly exotic travel destinations left in the world.
-Laos has a 'back-in-time' feel to it, along with friendly locals, atmospheric Buddhist temples and enigmatic heritage sites…
+The best things to do in Laos is to combine stunning mountainous landscapes with ancient cultural attractions.
+It’s fair to say that this landlocked country is one of the few truly exotic travel destinations left in the world.
+Laos has a ‘back-in-time’ feel to it, along with friendly locals, atmospheric Buddhist temples and enigmatic heritage sites…

 Place of That Luang the central government and center for culture and commerce is Vientiane, the capital city of Laos.
 Situated on the bank of the longest river in the southeast Asia, the Mekong River and sharing border with Thailand through the Friendship bridge.
 Buddhist monasteries, important monuments and remarkable scenery surrounding are the main attractions.
 You are ought not to be missed Wat Sisaket, Haw Pra Keo, and That Luang Stupa when you are in Vientiane.

 Nestling in a slim valley shaped by lofty, green mountains and cut by the swift Mekong and Khan rivers, LOUANG PHABANG exudes tranquillity and grandeur.
 A tiny mountain kingdom for more than a thousand years and designated a World Heritage site in 1995, it is endowed with a legacy of ancient, red-roofed temples and French-Indochinese architecture, not to mention some of the country’s most refined cuisine, its richest culture and most sacred Buddha image.
 The very name Louang Phabang conjures up the classic image of Laos – streets of ochre colonial houses and swaying palms, lines of saffron-robed monks gliding through the morning mist, and, of course, longtail boats racing down the Mekong.
 This is where the first proto-Lao nation took root.
 It is the place where ethnic Lao are in the majority and where the back streets and cobblestoned lanes have a distinctly village-like feel.